dymmond/edgy/docs/fields.md

 ```

-Derives from the same as [IntergerField](#integerfield) and validates the decimal float.
+Derives from the same as [IntegerField](#integerfield) and validates the decimal float.

 #### ForeignKey